Academic Catalog

 The student will be able to:

-G. Apply basic financial statement analysis techniques.
+7. Apply basic financial statement analysis techniques

-H. Describe basic valuation models.
+8. Describe basic valuation models

 Course Content

-A. Recognize the information needs of investors and creditors
+1. Recognize the information needs of investors and creditors

 1. Explain the objectives of financial reporting